Elao/PhpEnums/README.md

 It extends the ChoiceType field and defines the same options.

 However, it uses the enum case name as label, which might not be convenient.
-Since this library specifically support readable enums, it ships its own [EnumType](src/Bridge/Symfony/Form/Type/EnumType.php), extending Symfony's one and using the human representation of each case instead of their names.
+Since this library specifically supports readable enums, it ships its own [EnumType](src/Bridge/Symfony/Form/Type/EnumType.php), extending Symfony's one and using the human representation of each case instead of their names.